25 Cooking Techniques Everyone Should Know

 Liquid smoking:

-Liquid smoking, also known as liquid smoke, is a flavouring agent that replicates the smoky taste of traditional smoking methods without the need of actual smoke.
-It is produced by condensing smoke from wood chips or sawdust into a liquid form.
-It can be added to marinades, sauces, dressings, are directly applied to food for smoky flavour.
-Liquid smoke is a convenient alternative to traditional smoking techniques, allowing users to achieve a smokytaste in dishes without the need for specialised equipment or long cooking times.
+Liquid smoking, also known as liquid smoke, is a substance that replicates the taste of traditional smoking methods without the need for a real smoky atmosphere.
+The flavor is formed by an accumulation of smoke obtained from the condensation of wood chips or sawdust in a liquid form.
+Add it to marinades, sauces, dressings, or even directly apply it to food to impart smoke flavors.
+Liquid smoke may be convenient because it stimulates the taste of smoking in dishes without the need for too much preparation or specialized equipment.

 Preparing the food:

-Place the dish with the food into the microwave and close the door.
-Start the microwave and let it cook for a specified time.
-During the cooking process, the microwaves will penetrate the food, generating heat and cooking it from the Inside out.
+Place the dish, including food, in the microwave and then close the door.
+It is best to start the microwave and then wait for it to cook for a certain time.
+As the waves pass through the food, they will generate heat and also cook it from inside.

-Microwave cooking is known for its speed and convenience.
-It's commonly used for reheating leftovers, defrosting frozen foods, cookingvegetables, and preparing quick meals.
-However, it's important to note that microwave cooking may not provide the same Browning or texture as traditional cooking methods.
-Nonetheless, it remains a popular choice for its efficiency and time-saving benefits.
+Cooking is known to deliver both speed and convenience.
+It is a favorite means of reheating leftover meals, defrosting frozen materials, cooking vegetables, and preparing quick meals.
+However, it is important to note that microwave cooking does not produce the same browning or texture as traditional methods.
+It is still popular for many because of its efficiency and time-saving features.